HOW TO GET ABS FAST!

 3.)
 Dueling Clocks for 60 seconds

-Exercise Notes: Start in v-up position with legs in front of you, knees bent slightly.
+Exercise Notes: Starting position is in v-up position with legs in front of you, knees bent slightly.
 Move both legs away from each other in a circular motion and return to the start.

 4.)
 Recliner Elbow to Knee Ab Tucks for 60 seconds

-Exercise Notes: This is similar to a bicycle crunch but in v-up position.
+Exercise Notes: This effective exercise is similar to a bicycle crunch but in v-up position.
 Touch elbows to opposite knees.

 REST 30 SECONDS